This article was last updated in December 2018.

 - Highly stable, with a long shelf life

-This, my friend, is why everyone is buzzing about squalane oil—even people who don't normally like face oils!
+And that's why everyone is buzzing about this oil—even people who don't normally like face oils!

 The Best Squalane Oils